How to pass command line arguments to a python Docker container?

 Save the above file as main.py

-Step 2: Bulid the dockerfile
+Step 2: Build the Dockerfile

 Build the dockerfile to create a new image with this python code.
-This dockerfile is the same that we created before only the python code in main.py is changed.
+This dockerfile is the same that we created before only the python code in main.py is changed ?

-#docker build -t env_img .
+# docker build -t env_img .

 Output